SeleniumHQ/docker-selenium/NodeDebug/README.md

 # Debug image template

-This folder serves as a template for creating debug images derived from Selenium Node Browser images.
+This folder serves as a template for creating debug images derived from Vaadin Testbench Node Browser images.
 Note usage in the Makefile at the root of this repo.